Clastify logo

 Centripetal force

-A centripetal force is the resultant inward force needed to produce centripetal acceleration.
+A centripetal force is the resultant inward force required to produce centripetal acceleration.
 It is not a new type of force.
-The name describes the role being played by a real force or by several forces together: tension for a ball on a string, gravity for a satellite, friction for a car on a flat bend, normal force for a rotor ride, or lift for an aircraft turning.
+It is the role played by a real force or combination of forces: tension for a ball on a string, gravity for a satellite, friction for a car on a flat bend, normal force for a rotor ride, or lift for an aircraft turning.

 Image

-Use the word centrifugal with care.
-In an inertial frame, there is no outward force throwing the object away; the object tends to keep moving in a straight line, and an inward force keeps changing its direction.
+The word centrifugal is best treated carefully.
+In an inertial frame, there is no outward force flinging the object away; the object tends to continue in a straight line while an inward force keeps changing its direction.
 In a rotating frame, an apparent outward force can be introduced as a useful model, but it is not an interaction force like tension or friction.

 Horizontal circular motion

-In a rotor ride, the wall’s normal force provides the inward centripetal force, while friction stops the rider from sliding down.
-Don’t mix up the directions: normal force is horizontal inward; friction is vertical upward.
+In a rotor ride, the wall’s normal force provides the inward centripetal force and friction prevents the rider from sliding down.
+These two directions must not be muddled: normal force is horizontal inward; friction is vertical upward.

 Image